 Advanced Emergency Medical Technician (AEMT)

-The Online Advanced Emergency Medical Technician (AEMT) course is a comprehensive hybrid program consisting of self-paced, module-style, progressive online learning as well as classroom (didactic) skills labs, and field (ambulance observation) components.
-The course adheres to the 2009 National EMS Education Standards which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training and has replaced the DOT National Standards curricula used in the past.
+The Online Advanced Emergency Medical Technician (AEMT) course is a comprehensive hybrid program consisting of self-paced, module-style, online learning as well as classroom skills labs, and field internship components.
+The course adheres to the 2019 National EMS Education Standards which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training.

-This course is 228 clock hours and allows for 168 online hours of student module time, 54 hours of in-person lab/skills time (students must complete required online content to attend) and up to five 12-hour shifts in the prehospital setting where they will ride-along with an ambulance crew.
-Students are required to demonstrate the ability to assess and manage a minimum of 10 patients and document the care.
-The suggested start date to start your online portion of this class is a minimum of 15 weeks prior to the in-person skills.
+This course consists of 120 online hours of student module time and online instructor led learning, 48 hours of in-person lab/skills time (students must complete required online content to attend) and up to four 12-hour shifts in the prehospital setting where they will ride-along with an ambulance crew.
+Students are required to demonstrate the ability to assess and manage patients and document the care.
+You can start the online portion of this class after the virtual orientation session with the instructor.
+All course dates are listed on the registration website.

 Students who successfully complete this course are eligible to take the National Registry of EMTs psychomotor and cognitive exams which lead to certification at the AEMT level in the State of Washington, as well as with the National Registry of EMTs.